tent/tent.io/content/_faq.md

 Tent can also be run on a wireless mesh network and/or as a Tor hidden service, unlike centralized social networks.

 The social web is too important to leave in the hands of any one company or government.
-The services on which the world depends need to be distributed.
+The services on which the world depends need to be decentralized.
 With Tent, now the world can depend on social.